 This is true even if that payment is $0.
 You may still need to sign up for automatic payments with a $0 payment — make sure to follow your lender’s instructions.

 5. Combine Private Loans

 If you have more than one private student loan, consider consolidating them into one, also called refinancing.
 Doing this may make monthly repayment easier and make you less likely to forget a payment — especially if you’re paying multiple companies or lenders every month.

 However, try to make sure you aren’t swapping a fixed-rate loan (where the interest rate never changes) for a variable-rate loan (where the interest rate can increase).
 And make sure you won’t lose certain benefits or access to income-based repayment plans before you refinance.

 How Nav Can Help Your Small Business

 Consider Nav your small business partner.
 Just like student loans don’t need to hold your business back, neither should a lack of funding.
 When you’re ready to make your next move, we’re here to guide you through the financing process.
-It’s quick and easy to create a Nav account today — just input your business details to see your best funding options instantly.
+It’s quick and easy to use Nav today — just input your business details to see your best funding options instantly.